british special forces

 • B Squadron (Yorkshire and Humberside)

-• C Squadron (North and North West of England)
+• G Squadron (North and North West of England)

-21 and 22 SAS are given communications and IT support by 63 (SAS) Signals Squadron, of the Royal Corps of Signals, also manned by volunteers.
+21 and 23 SAS reservists are given communications and signals intelligence (SIGINT) support by 63 (SAS) Signals Squadron, of the Royal Corps of Signals, also manned by volunteers.

-The men of 21 and 23 SAS are issued with standard UK infantry weapons, typically the SA80 and variants.
+The men of 21 and 23 SAS are typically issued with standard UK infantry weapons, ie the SA80, LMG, GPMG etc.

 SAS (R) Selection